Winter is a cold, dark time…especially in your garage.

 Here’s a YouTube video that goes into a lot more detail.
 It’s a great watch and pretty entertaining as well.

-Heat and Wattage
+Heat vs Wattage

 One other note about electricity and wattage:

-Every heater with the same power rating (i.e., 1500 watts) will heat the room the same, as long as they have similar features.
+Every heater with the same power rating (i.e., 1500 watts) will heat the room the same as long as they have similar features.

 That’s really where the differences come in.

-For example, imagine you have two 1500-watt heaters, one has a fan connected to it, and the other does not.
+For example, imagine you have two 1500-watt heaters.
+One has a fan connected to it, and the other does not.
 The one with the fan will spread the heat throughout the room more quickly, but the heating elements between the two will be the same.

 The question that we should be asking is which heater costs the less money to run.
 And that goes back to the cost of energy in your state.